MetroModelingServices/metro_mce/README.md

 The [Oregon Metro](http://www.oregonmetro.gov/) Multi-Criteria Evaluation (MCE) toolkit supports transportation planning alternatives analysis by estimating the quantitative “Social Return on Investment” of alternative transportation investment scenarios.

+The MCE toolkit consists of three core tools:
+  - Benefits calculator - calculates monetized benefits of transportation projects
+  - Project costing workbook - calculates total project costs by type and Net Present Value
+  - Visuals workbook - takes as input the benefits and costs, calculates BC ratios, and summaries the results in various forms

+# Benefits Calculator

-# Data Export
+## Data Export for Benefits Calculator
-The following scripts are used to export all the required data from the R demand model and the EMME supply model.
+The scripts in this folder are used to export the required data from the R travel demand model and the EMME travel supply model for import into the benefits calculator.
-  - R scripts - revisions to the demand model in order to write out trip productions, destination choice logsums, and the HH CVAL array - HIAs by workers and car ownership for each TAZ - to CSV format
+  - Various R scripts - revisions to the demand model in order to write out trip productions, destination choice logsums, and the HH CVAL array - HIAs by workers and car ownership for each TAZ - to CSV format

 ```
 mf.cval column order - A (age of head) flows first, I (income), H (size), W (workers), C (car ownership)